 And that brings us to the comet's verdant glow.
 That green color is real, and not just from the way the picture was made!
 And it's the same reason a neon sign glows.
 When you have an ionized atom or molecule (or just an excited one, with an electron bumped into a higher energy state so that it can fall back down), the electron can recombine with its parent.
 When it does, it gives off light.
 The color of the light depends very strongly on the type of atom or molecule.
 Excited hydrogen glows red, for example, which is why so many gas clouds in deep space glow that color.

-In a comet, the molecule cyanogen (CN)2 and diatomic carbon (C2) both glow characteristically green, which is why some comets, like McNaught, are green.
-And I wouldn't blame you if you thought that these comets must be mostly made of those two molecules since the comet is so green.
+In a comet, diatomic carbon (C2) gas glows characteristically green, which is why some comets, like McNaught, are green.
+And I wouldn't blame you if you thought that these comets must be mostly made of that molecule since the comet is so green.
 But, like everything in science, there's more going on...

 Some atoms and molecules emit more strongly than others.
-Under the same circumstances, a kilo of cyanogen would glow much more fiercely than a kilo of, say, hydrogen.
+Under the same circumstances, a kilo of C2 would glow much more fiercely than a kilo of, say, hydrogen.
 It depends on some relatively complicated quantum physics -- forgive me if I leave off the details -- but you can think of it as one person who can yell louder than a bunch of other people combined.
 That one person dominates the emitted sound, even though there are lots of people in the room.
-It's the same in the comet: (CN)2 and C2 are strong emitters, so their presence dominates the color we see.
-That's not the case for every comet (some may be deficient in those compounds), but it's certainly true for McNaught; lots of observers are reporting its strongly blue-green color.
+It's the same in the comet: C2 is a strong emitter, its presence dominates the color we see.
+That's not the case for every comet (some may be deficient in that molecule), but it's certainly true for McNaught; lots of observers are reporting its strongly blue-green color.

 I've seen quite a few green comets in my time, and while it's a little odd to see something glowing a ghostly hue like that in the sky, it's always lovely.
 This comet promises to be a good one, so if you get a chance, go out and hunt it down.